sameehkhan/boards/README.md

 ### Background and Overview
-`Boards` is a data visualization application for NBA stats.
+`Boards` is a data visualization application for NBA statisticss.
 These stats can often be difficult to parse, but boards is an elegant display of your favorite teams and players' stats.

+Reading numbers off of a screen hardly shows the differentiation between one player to the next.
+Data visualization can create a more simple, yet just as robust way of analyzing NBA statistics.

 ### Functionality & MVP